freenas/freenas-docs/userguide/support.rst

   <https://forums.freenas.org/index.php?forums/useful-scripts.47/>`_:
   user-contributed scripts.

-If you are looking for tips on how to test and increase the performance of your system, check out the `Performance
+For tips on testing and increasing the performance of your system, check out the
+`Performance
 <https://forums.freenas.org/index.php?forums/performance.37/>`_
 forum.

-The following categories are available under **Community Forum:**
+These categories are available under **Community Forum:**

 * `Off-topic
   <https://forums.freenas.org/index.php?forums/off-topic.23/>`_: want
-  to discuss something of interest to %brand% users but which is not necessarily related to %brand%?
-This is your place.
+  to discuss something of interest to FreeNAS® and TrueNAS®% users but which is not necessarily related to FreeNAS® or TrueNAS®?
+This is the place.

 * `Resources
   <https://forums.freenas.org/index.php?forums/resources.24/>`_:

-  blogs, reviews, and other sources of %brand% information not listed at
+  blogs, reviews, and other sources of FreeNAS® and TrueNAS® information not listed at
   `freenas.org <http://www.freenas.org/>`_.

 * `Introductions
   <https://forums.freenas.org/index.php?forums/introductions.25/>`_:
-  %brand% Community meet 'n greet - introduce yourself and let us know who we are chatting with.
+  FreeNAS® and TrueNAS® Community meet 'n greet - introduce yourself and let us know who we are chatting with.

-The following language-specific categories are available under **International**, allowing %brand% users to interact with each other in their native language:
+These language-specific categories are available under **International**, allowing FreeNAS® and TrueNAS® users to interact with each other in their native language:

 * `Dutch - Nederlands
   <http://forums.freenas.org/forumdisplay.php?35-Dutch-Nederlands>`_